templ-fun/evm-protocol/README.md

 This proposal requires council approval while council mode is active.
 Once disabled, all members can vote again.

 **Important Notes**:
 - The priest's bootstrap seat can only be used when `councilModeEnabled == true`.
-For existing templs, this means you must enable council mode first (via a member-wide governance vote) before the priest can use the bootstrap to add a second council member.
+Enable council mode, then the priest can use the bootstrap to add a second council member.
-- Ensure you have at least 3 active, trusted council members before or shortly after enabling council mode to avoid governance deadlock.
+- Ensure you have at least 3 active, trusted council members soon after enabling council mode to avoid governance deadlock.
 The minimum of 3 is enforced when attempting to remove council members.
 - Council mode cannot be enabled while dictatorship is active.
 Disable dictatorship first if needed.
 - For new templs deployed with `councilMode=true`, the priest is automatically added as the first council member and can immediately use the bootstrap seat to add a second member.